paymill/paymill-example-ios-parse-honeystore/README.md

 }
 ```

-First we generate payment with client's info, after that we add amount and description to your payment.
-On next step we get the encoded representation of the credit card as token.
+*Important!* We should never send the actual credit card information to our server, as this will require our server to be PCI compliant.

+First, we need to generate a *PMPaymentMethod* object.
+It represents the credit card information.
+We also need a  *PMPaymentParams*  object; it contains the amount, currency and description for the transaction.
+Then, we call the *generateTokenWithPublicKey* method, which sends the information to the PAYMILL bridge and returns a token.
 This token is valid for 5 minutes and can be used only one time.

-Then we call *createTransactionWithToken* on our backend to create the transaction.
+To create the actual transaction we call *createTransactionWithToken* on Parse (executed in the cloud).

 ```objective-c
 - (void)createTransactionWithToken:(NSString*)token {